 Why I like this tour

 If you prefer to invest in a more exclusive experience without having to share the day with other travelers, this is the best option.
 The best thing about this tour is that you can also include an additional stop in the Tuscan city of Pisa, which I highly recommend for you and your companions to see the famous Leaning Tower of Pisa.

-- Private one-day excursion to the villages of Manarola, Vernazza, and Corniglia
+- Private day tour to the towns of Manarola, Vernazza and Corniglia

-- Hotel pick-up and transfer back to accommodation within the city of Florence
+- Hotel pick-up and drop-off at the accommodations within the city of Florence

-- Private transportation in minivan or car with air conditioning
+- Private transportation in minivan or air-conditioned car

 - Carrara marble quarries on the road to Cinque Terre